 Also worth noting, there are two additional numerical value boxes under each of the above.
-They are titled “Show After X Days” this allows you enter in the amount of days you wish to show the ad itself.
+They are titled “Show After X Days” this allows you enter in the number of days you wish to show the ad itself.
 You can always set this to “0” thus disabling the time schedule.

-A rather cool feature with the Writer theme and a majority of MyThemeShop themes, is the ability to add custom sidebars and attribute them on a per post or page basis.
+A rather cool feature with the Writer theme and a majority of MyThemeShop themes is the ability to add custom sidebars and attribute them on a per post or page basis.

 Not only that but you can apply a specific custom sidebar to an archive, single pages, posts and more.
 The settings above relate to side wide settings.
-However in the post / page editor you can select from showing a sidebar or indeed showing a specific one you have created.
+However in the post/page editor, you can select from showing a sidebar or indeed showing a specific one you have created.

-Great for highlighting and optimizing your post or page with relevant information pertaining to the topic / content at hand.
+Great for highlighting and optimizing your post or page with relevant information pertaining to the topic/content at hand.

-There is an entry in the MyThemeShop admin panel for navigation, however Writer and all of the other MyThemeShop themes use the native WordPress navigation settings.
+There is an entry in the MyThemeShop admin panel for navigation, however, Writer and all of the other MyThemeShop themes use the native WordPress navigation settings.
 If it ain’t broke why try to fix it, right?

-This section deals with typography settings for site title, navigation, H1, H2 and more.
+This section deals with typography settings for the site title, navigation, H1, H2 and more.
 You can choose from a wealth of fonts available and set the boldness text size and change the color.
-The nice thing with this is you can preview the fonts you choose to see if they are in keeping with your overall aesthetic.
+The nice thing about this is you can preview the fonts you choose to see if they are in keeping with your overall aesthetic.